Driving in Italy- Getting an Italian Driver’s License

-Once you have settled a little more in Italy, have your residence, permesso di soggiorno, and your tessera sanitaria and doc figured out, you might want to look into getting a driver’s license.
+Once you have settled a little more in Italy, have your residence, permesso di soggiorno, and your tessera sanitaria and doc figured out, you might want to look into getting an Italian driver’s license.
 As a little reminder when you first become a resident in Italy, you will be able to get your International Drivers License from AAA and drive legally for a year.
 Unless you are lucky enough to be included on this list, you will then have to sign up for a Drivers License.

 I am currently going through this process.
-Here I just wanted to gather information about the process, to read some other blogger’s experiences with the process, scroll on down!
+Here I just wanted to gather information about the process, to read some other bloggers’ experiences with the process, scroll on down!

 Italian Driving Laws